Turnitin (Discouraging Plagiarism)

 Grading Forms allow you to create a rubric that has a list of criteria that contains free response text fields and the ability to score each criterion and are used to grade a “live presentation.”

 Learn How to View/Use a Rubric when Grading a Submission

 There are two ways to grade using a rubric: sliders and in the expanded rubric manager.

 Allowing Submissions After the Assignment Due Date

 By default Turnitin assignments will not accept submissions from students after the assignment’s due date has passed.
-If the instructor would like to accept submissions after the assignment due date, he or she can use the advanced assignment options to set the assignment to allow late submissions.
+To accept submissions after the assignment due date, use the advanced assignment options to set the assignment to allow late submissions.